KLOUDATIONS/Kloudations/README.md

-***Sonic the Hedgehog Area: Watch out for @ZeldaArtemis -- you don't want to be around  this person for your mentality.
+***Sonic the Hedgehog Area: Watch out for @NostalgicSplatterling -- you don't want to be around  this person for your mentality.
 Pokemon  and CP kink-havers DNI ever LOOOLLLLL !!!***

 Find out the rest about me on my Patreon: